 In accordance with Texas Education Code, Chapter 61, Subchapter S, core curriculum requirements must be met by every student pursuing a baccalaureate degree at A&M International, regardless of his or her major.
 A specific course may be used to satisfy only one core requirement.
 Individual academic programs may require courses contained as options in the University Core Curriculum to satisfy particular degree requirements.
 Students may be required to take extra courses if they fail to select these courses.

 Transfer of the Core Curriculum

-A student who successfully completes a 42- to 48-semester-credit-hour common core curriculum at a state-assisted institution of higher education in Texas may transfer that block of courses to TAMIU.
+A student who successfully completes a 42- to 48-semester-credit-hour core curriculum at a state-assisted institution of higher education in Texas may transfer that block of courses to TAMIU.
 The student will receive academic credit for each of the courses transferred.
-A student transferring to TAMIU who has not completed the common core curriculum will be required to complete his or her common core curriculum as specified by TAMIU.
+A student transferring to TAMIU who has not completed the core curriculum will be required to complete his or her core curriculum as specified by TAMIU.

 College or School Requirements